bruceravel/demeter/documentation/Athena/bkg/norm.rst

    Selecting the normalization parameters in :demeter:`athena`.

 The :procparam:`pre-edge range` and :procparam:`normalization range`
-parameters define two regions of the data -- one before the edge and one after the edge.
+parameters define two regions of the data |nd| one before the edge and one after the edge.
 A line is regressed to the data in the :procparam:`pre-edge range` and a polynomial is regressed to the data in the :procparam:`normalization range`.
 By default, a three-term